Gafoneo/QuickSell/README.md

 ## Description:

 Allows you to sell scrap on company using chat commands.
+Works on modded company-like moons too!
 Now off the main thread so should not lag too much when trying to sell while having hundreds of scrap on ship.

 ## TL;DR: